-Education Scotland's Communication Toolkit for engaging with parents

-The Scottish Government Guide Principles of Inclusive Communications provides information on communications and a self-assessment tool for public authorities
+- Education Scotland's Communication Toolkit: A resource for engaging with parents. - The Scottish Government Guide Principles of Inclusive Communications:

-Choosing a School: A Guide for Parents - information on choosing a school and the placing request system

-A guide for parents about school attendance explains parental responsibilities with regard to children's attendance at school
+Offers information on communications and a self-assessment tool for public authorities. - Choosing a School: A Guide for Parents: Provides information on choosing a school and the placing request system. - A Guide for Parents About School Attendance: Explains parental responsibilities regarding children's attendance at school.